 - Pursuant to Executive order 20, DTI will review any information technology related purchase in excess of $10,000.
 Agency IRMs should notify their CES regarding upcoming purchases.

-Minor investments do not require a business case when:
+- Daily operational components do not require a business case.

 - Supplies to support IT operations (e.g. paper stock, preprinted forms, ink cartridges, tape cartridges, etc.)